kisekae/UltraKiss/README.md

 ### How to get started with UltraKiss

 1. Download the current UltraKiss release from [GitHub](https://github.com/kisekae/UltraKiss/releases).
 For automated installation, see the release downloads.
+Automated installers are provided for Windows, Linux, and Apple systems.
+No additional software is required.

-2. For manual installation, extract the files from the **UltraKiss_4.2.zip** (or later) download.
+2. For manual installation or 32 bit system installations extract the files from the **UltraKiss_4.2.zip** (or later) download.
 This extract will create a folder named **ultrakiss**.

    For local execution on a Windows system with or without Java installed, run **UltraKiss_4.2_jre8_201.exe** found in the **ultrakiss** folder.
 This program is a fully self-contained bundled application created with [Launch4j](https://launch4j.sourceforge.net/).

-   For local execution on a Linux or Apple system with Java already installed, run the **kisekae.jar** file from the **ultrakiss** folder using the **java -jar kisekae.jar** command.
+   If Java is already installed, run the **kisekae.jar** file from the **ultrakiss** folder using the **java -jar kisekae.jar** command.
 If the **.jar** extension is configured in your system as a Java application then you can run the program by directly clicking on this file.

    On all systems, you must run the UltraKiss program from within the **ultrakiss** folder.
 This is required for access to the sound and help libraries.
 This folder also contains a standalone version of the Java Runtime Environment (JRE) version 8 for systems that do not have Java installed.